serhioses/style-guide/README.md

     obj = {};
 ```
 * save a value into a variable if you use it more than once;
 * every function have to do only what it is supposed to do.
-This means, if a function gets the given element height, it doesn't have to it's background color.
+This means, if a function gets the given element height, it doesn't have to change it's background color.
 If a function opens a modal window, it doesn't have to validate form inside the window.
-How you name a function so it works, no more no less;
+How you name a function so it works, no more no less.

 ## jQuery
-* use event delegation pattern for adding event listeners.
+* Use event delegation pattern for adding event listeners.
 The closer parent element, the faster event occurs.
 Because by default almost every event bubbles from the most nested element to the document;
 ```javascript
 // Wrong
 $('.selector').click(function () {